Tiniifan/studio_eleven/README.md

 **How to Install**

 To install it you have to do:
-- click on "Code" -> "Download zip"
+- download the latest version [here](https://github.com/Tiniifan/Level-5-blender-addon/releases/latest)
-- wait the downkoad process
+- wait the download process
 - now open Blender and on Blender click on "edit", "Preference", "Add-on", "install" and select the .zip you have downloaded
 - don't forget to enable the addon!